 Elgar House, Rufford, Tamworth, B79 7UT, U.K.

 Geoffrey Poulton is a professional trombonist, composer & audio engineer.
-He is a third generation trombonist and began playing at the age of seven, later playing beside his father and grandfather in the trombone section of the Blackburn Salvation Army Band.
+A third generation trombonist, he began playing at the age of seven, later playing beside his father and grandfather in the trombone section of the Blackburn Salvation Army Band.

 Numbered among these are:-

 Royal Liverpool Philharmonic Orchestra - Million-Airs Big Band and Million-Airs Concert Orchestra (formed from the original Syd Lawrence Orchestra) - Mantovani Orchestra - Manchester Sinfonia - Atarah ben Tovim - Tower & Empress Ballroom Orchestras, Blackpool - Tony Hatch Orchestra - All-Stars Big Band - English Philharmonic Orchestra, along with invitations from the Syd Lawrence Orchestra, BBC Northern Radio Orchestra (formerly NDO), and a wide variety of freelance orchestras and ensembles.

 Performing regularly in recording studios, theatres, both provincial and London’s West End, and most of the major concert halls and theatres throughout the U.K., too numerous to list completely, they include:-